 - Add spinach and all remaining ingredients to the egg mixture.
 Mix well to combine.

 - In a 12-inch cast iron skillet (or oven-safe skillet), heat 2 tbsp olive oil until shimmering but not smoking.
 Pour in the egg mixture.
 Give the skillet a gentle shake to allow the egg mixture to spread well.
 Cook on medium-high heat for about 4 minutes or so allowing the bottom of the eggs to settle.
 Transfer to heated oven to finish cooking (bake for 8 minutes or until eggs are cooked through and the top is firm and no longer runny.)

 - Serve with 3-Ingredient Mediterranean Salad.
 Enjoy!

-- Visit The Mediterranean Dish store for quality Greek extra virgin olive oil and all-natural and organic spices!
+- Visit our shop to browse quality Greek extra virgin olive oils and all-natural and organic spices!